oameed/website_portfolio/README.md

-#  Creating a Static Website using Static Site Generators (SSGs)
+#  Creating a Static Website using SSGs

-The SSG used for this project is [HUGO](https://gohugo.io/) v0.80 extended.
+The static site generator (SSG) used for this project is [HUGO](https://gohugo.io/) v0.80 extended.
 To download and install `hugo`, visit: [hugo releases](https://github.com/gohugoio/hugo/releases).

 ## References